CW: Sexual Assault

 This time I was glad because all seven of my siblings were absent.
 My uncle and aunt (and the apple pie) were mostly just for me.
 So exciting!
 While my aunt and parents were preparing the whole dinner in the kitchen, I was watching the TV news program with Uncle George - I think it was 60 Minutes.
 The announcer introduced the next segment titled "Homosexuals."
 I was completely captivated and terrified by the initial images I saw on the TV.
 Uncle George's head perked up.
 Did he notice my interest?
 He called out to my parents: Arnie and Anna Mae!
 There’s a program about homosexuals on TV.
 I don’t think you want young Arnie to see this, do you?
 Dad immediately called me over, and my face turned red.

-Actor's Note: This was the first time I heard the name "homosexual," and it was the first time I realized how bad being gay was, to the point that my parents didn’t want me to discuss it at all.
+Actor's Note: This was the first time I heard the name "homosexual," and it was the first time I realized how wrong it was, to the point that my parents didn’t want me to discuss it at all.
 Uncle George, I know that wasn’t your intention, but your and my father’s reaction made me feel shame, embarrassment, and fear.
 Do you know how terrifying it was for me to realize who I was?
 Something I had to hide, never to discuss with family?
 It made me realize that if my family found out the truth about me, I would be shunned and unloved.
 Alone.

-Scene III: The Yellow School Bus
+Scene III: Yellow School Bus

 I hated taking the bus to school.
-The bumps and jolts on the way to and from Baden-Pernodior Middle School seemed to make my pants ride up.
+The bumps and jolts on the way to and from Baden-Pernodior Middle School seemed to cause my pants to ride up.
 I always had a backpack on my lap to hide it, even as my face turned beet red.
 The bus was also where I tried to avoid Chris and other potential bullies, keeping my eyes down and minding my own business.
-One day - the same day the metal shop teacher asked me in front of the whole class whether the kid sitting next to me was a boy or a girl? - I was getting off the bus from school, seeing that there were no bullies today.
+One day - the same day the metal shop teacher asked me in front of the whole class if the kid sitting next to me was a boy or a girl? - I was getting off the bus from school, seeing that there were no bullies today.
 I found a seat in the back, where a pretty girl and a cool kid were sitting.
 The girls seemed to like me, and we were joking and laughing.

 As the bus pulled away, it suddenly screeched to a stop, the doors opened, and Chris came striding in.
 Damn.
 Chris walked down the aisle; I looked up, terrified to see him staring at me.
-What’s the faggot in your seat doing?
+What’s the faggot doing in your seat?
 I stood up to move, and he shoved me back into my seat.
 You don’t sit here anymore, whether I’m on the bus or not, got it, faggot?
 The bus was deadly silent, except for the pounding in my ears, as loud as my humiliation and screams.
-I looked at the girls I had just been laughing with, pleading with my eyes for them to help, to do anything.
+I looked at the girls who had just been laughing, pleading with my eyes for them to help, to do anything.
 Nothing.
 I stood up in silence and shuffled to the front of the bus.
 I knew some kids were staring at me, some were not.
 I sat down in an empty seat, even though I really wanted to open the bus door and jump onto the highway.

 Scene IV: Movie Night